hola/challenge_word_classifier/blog/06-learning-solutions.md

 We promised to publish an analysis of the solutions that learn from the inputs given to them.
 We are terribly sorry for the delay.

+This post also announces the winners of the special prizes.

 ## Learning solutions

 We found 9 submissions to exhibit self-learning behavior.
 That is, their correctness rate improves as they are being continuously tested.